bitwes/Gut/documentation/docs/Quick-Start.md

 ## Doubles/Spies/Stubs
 More Information:  [Doubles](Doubles), [Spies](Spies), [Stubs](Stubbing)

-You can make a double of just about anything.  `double` returns a loaded class, not an instance.
-Doubles extend the object to be doubled and have empty implementations for all methods defined in the script or parent scripts, but not parent Godot methods that are not overloaded.
+You can make a double of just about anything.  `double` returns a loaded class/scene, not an instance.
+Doubles extend the object to be doubled and have empty implementations for all methods defined in the script or parent scripts, but not parent Godot methods that are not overridden.

 ```gdscript
 var Foo = load('res://foo.gd')